Glee docuseries to explore behind-the-scenes contoversies

 The show’s so-called ‘curse’ will be the subject of a Discovery+ docuseries, which will dig deeper into the tragedies and controversies that occurred behind the scenes of the Emmy-winning comedy series.

-According to a Deadline report, the series will be created by Ample Entertainment and will feature interviews with “key cast and crew members” about what really happened during the filming of the show’s 121 episodes between 2009 and 2015.
+According to a Deadline report, the series, created by Ample Entertainment, will feature interviews with “key cast and crew members” about what really happened during the filming of the show’s 121 episodes between 2009 and 2015.

 There is no shortage of behind-the-scenes dramas to dissect.

-Three of the show’s cast members, Cory Monteith, Mark Salling and Naya Rivera, had untimely deaths.
+Three of the show’s cast members, Cory Monteith, Mark Salling and Naya Rivera, suffered untimely deaths.

 Cory Monteith